JohnDCode/JohnDCode.github.io/_posts/2025-08-01-My-CyberPatriot-Experience.md

 For anyone unfamiliar with the CyberPatriot online community, I'm known online as St3wart.
 I come from the team '1984'.

 I was originally introduced to CyberPatriot during my sophomore year of high school (CP season 15, 2022-2023), and competed through my senior year (CP season 17, 2024-2025).
 I specialized in Windows security and tackled the Windows boxes for each of the 12 virtual rounds I competed in.
 In each of my 3 seasons, my team qualified for the Platinum Open division and won the Nevada State Championship.
-I also made a single trip to the national finals in Washington D.C (CP 15).
+I also made a single trip to the national finals in Washington D.C.

 In my final round of competition, CP 17 Platinum Semifinals, my cumulative Windows scores placed 7th in the competition.
 I am extremely proud of this statistic, as I was tasked with securing both the Windows 11 box and the Windows Server 22 box while also assisting in other challenges.
 This is a task typically dedicated to 2-3 competitors, rather than a single individual.